People Foundations: Collaborative Networks

 Architects are embedded within product, platform, or domain teams.
 They work closely with delivery teams, supporting planning, technical decisions, and the long-term health of systems from within.
 This model emphasizes empowerment, speed, and context-awareness.

-It is especially common in organizations that implement DevOps practices and have a cross-functional team structure, where architecture is viewed as a shared responsibility integrated tightly into delivery.
+It is especially common in organizations with DevOps practices and cross-functional team structures, where architecture is treated as a shared responsibility embedded in delivery.

-In practice, many organizations adopt a hybrid model, which leverages centralized clarity and governance while allowing local teams to operate independently and effectively.
-This is where Collaborative Networks excel: they connect central architecture leadership with distributed practitioners across the organization to ensure both alignment and agility.
+In practice, many organizations adopt a hybrid model that combines centralized clarity with local autonomy.
+This is where Collaborative Networks become especially valuable: they connect central architecture leadership with distributed practitioners so that the organization can preserve both alignment and agility.

 The Hybrid Model

-In complex organizations, simply defining architecture responsibilities is not enough; you must intentionally place the right people in the right roles.
-From my experience, the most effective structure combines the strengths of both centralized and federated models:
+In complex organizations, defining responsibilities is not enough; you also need to place the right people in the right roles.
+In my experience, the most effective structure combines the strengths of centralized and federated models:

-This hybrid model goes beyond a lightweight Center of Excellence (CoE).
-The central team takes on a proactive, enabling role—not just providing support on demand.
-It establishes structure, continuity, and alignment, while distributed teams offer reach, scale, and local insight.
+This hybrid model goes beyond a lightweight Center of Excellence.
+The central team plays a proactive enabling role rather than acting as a passive service desk.
+It provides structure, continuity, and alignment, while distributed teams provide reach, scale, and local context.

 A Coordinated Ensemble